Rhetorical device: Assonance

 Assonance is the repetition of similar vowel sounds across neighbouring words.

 Consonance

 Consonance is the repetition of consonant sounds across words which have been deliberately chosen.
 It is different from alliteration as it can happen at any place in the word, not just the beginning.

 In the following example, the k sound is repeated five times.

 Cacophony

-Cacophony refers to the use of unpleasant sounds, such as the explosive consonants k, g, t, d, p and b, the hissing sounds sh and s, and also the affricates ch and j, in rapid succession in a line or passage, creating a harsh and discordant effect.
+Cacophony refers to the use of unpleasant sounds, such as the Plosive consonants k, g, t, d, p and b, the hissing sounds sh and s, and also the affricates ch and j, in rapid succession in a line or passage, creating a harsh and discordant effect.

 Onomatopoeia

 Onomatopoeia is the use of words that attempt to emulate a sound.
 When used colloquially, it is often accompanied by multiple exclamation marks and in all caps.
 It is common in comic strips and some cartoons.

-Some examples include these: smek, thwap, kaboom, ding-dong, plop, bang and pew.
+Some examples: smek, thwap, kaboom, ding-dong, plop, bang and pew.